 By patronizing your local farmers market you are not only helping small farmers make more of a profit for their hard work (by cutting out the middle-man), you are also helping the local economy.
 A recent U.C.
 Davis study reports that Sacramento-area farmers and ranchers who sell their products directly to consumers generate twice as much regional economic impact per dollar of output as do area food producers who don’t engage in direct marketing.

-I tend to frequent either the Central Certified Farmer’s Market (Sunday) or the year-round Midtown Farmers Market (Saturday) on 20th Street between J and L Streets.
+I tend to frequent either the year-round Central Certified Farmer’s Market (Sunday) or the Midtown Farmers Market (Saturday) on 20th Street between J and L Streets.
 The Midtown Farmers Market is sponsored by the Midtown Business Association.

 As a general rule I like to do a quick stroll around the market, checking the prices and quality of the produce I want to buy.
 Then, I make my way around the market once again to make my purchases.
 I always take assorted coins and $1’s and $5’s as opposed to larger bills as I know that the farmers appreciate it.